Can you buy a car with a credit card?

 Pros

 • Instant buy.
 You don't have to wait until your loan is processed and settled.
-If you want that car now, using your pre-approved credit could help you get the car straight away.
+If you want that car now, using your credit could help you get the car straight away.

 • Split costs.
 You could have cash ready for your new car, but you're a little short.
 You could use your credit card to cover the difference without applying for other finance.